 - Height: 10 inches

-Happy reviewers say they find they fall asleep more quickly on this mattress and are less likely to wake up during the night.
+Happy reviewers say they fall asleep more quickly on this mattress and are less likely to wake up during the night.
 They like how there are no off-gassing odors when unboxing, and say the softer mattress is back- and joint-friendly.

 Best cheap California king memory foam mattress